giacomodrago/minijson_reader/README.md

 });
 ```

-Simply passing an empty callback *does not achieve the same result*. `minijson::ignore` will recursively parse (and ignore) all the nested elements of the nested element itself (if you are thinking about possible stack overflows, please refer to the **Errors** section of this document). `minijson::ignore` is intended for nested objects and arrays, but does no harm if used to ignore elements of any other type.
+Simply passing an empty callback *does not achieve the same result*. `minijson::ignore` will *recursively* parse (and ignore) all the nested elements of the nested element itself (if you are concerned about possible stack overflows, please refer to [Errors](#errors)). `minijson::ignore` is intended for nested objects and arrays, but does no harm if used to ignore elements of any other type.

 ## A more compact syntax